 FRESHMAN ENGLISH IA LENGTH: 1 year Introduction to the various genres of literature; grammar and usage review; sentence improvement; GRADES: 9 paragraph writing; introduction to research modes both written and electronic; evaluation of sources; CREDITS: 1.0 introduction to works cited page; vocabulary study; speech experiences; introduction to the essay; introduction to debate; independent reading study.
 SOPHOMORE ENGLISH II LENGTH: 1 year Review of the genres of literature; review and extensive use of the grammar, usage, and writing skills GRADES: 10 learned in 9th grade; review of paragraph writing styles, research practice, essay and MLA format; speech CREDITS: 1.0 experiences; vocabulary studies.
 SOPHOMORE ENGLISH IIA LENGTH: 1 year Review of genres of literature and world literature; review and extensive use of grammar, usage, and GRADES: 10 writing skills learned in 9th grade; review of paragraph writing styles, research practice, essay and MLA CREDITS: 1.0 format; speech experiences; vocabulary studies; advanced group discussions; continued debate of topics.
-JUNIOR ENGLISH III: AMERICAN LITERATURE AND COMPOSITION Review of genres of literature and world literature; review and extensive use of grammar, usage, and LENGTH: 1 year writing skills learned in 9th grade; review of paragraph writing styles, research practice, essay and MLA GRADES: 11 format; speech experiences; vocabulary studies; advanced group discussions; continued debate of topics.
-CREDITS: 1.0 American literature; improvement of writing through context of American literature; vocabulary study; preparation for the ACT test; essay and research practice; speech experiences.
-JUNIOR ENGLISH IIIA: AMERICAN LITERATURE AND COMPOSITION LENGTH: 1 year This advanced class is for students who want to be challenged with a more in-depth analysis of the GRADES: 11 assigned literary pieces.
-The required reading for this class includes two additional novels and essays.
+JUNIOR ENGLISH III: AMERICAN LITERATURE AND COMPOSITION Emphasis on American literature including short stories, novels and poetry; review and extensive use of LENGTH: 1 year vocabulary studies; argumentative and college essay writing; research practice; speech experiences; GRADES: 11 advanced discussions; preparation for the ACT test.
+CREDITS: 1.0 JUNIOR ENGLISH IIIA: AMERICAN LITERATURE AND COMPOSITION LENGTH: 1 year This advanced class is for students who want to be challenged with a more in-depth analysis of the GRADES: 11 assigned literary pieces.
+The required reading for this class includes additional novels/essays.
 CREDITS: 1.0 SENIOR ENGLISH IV: BRITISH LITERATURE AND COMPOSITION This course seeks to prepare students for successful college study and life.
 Western literature with an LENGTH: 1 year emphasis on English literature is stressed in an historical approach.
 Writing skills emphasize expository GRADES: 12 and explicatory writing and include a formal research paper.
 Project-based learning, digital CREDITS: 1.0 communication, and speech experiences are included.
-SPEECH: FUNDAMENTALS OF PUBLIC SPEAKING COM 101 LENGTH: 1 semester This course is an introduction to the basic principles of oral communication as applied to public speaking.
+SPEECH: INTRODUCTION TO SPEECH I CMN 101 LENGTH: 1 semester This course is an introduction to the basic principles of oral communication as applied to public speaking.
 GRADES: 12 The course emphasizes the mastery of oral communication skills through a variety of exercises in which CREDITS: 0.5 the student speaks before the group.
 It involves analysis of such topics as preparation, organization and 3.0 (college) delivery.
 This course fulfills the Fine Arts requirement and may be taken for dual credit.
-It is equivalent to QU's COM 101.
-Additional QU expense for tuition will apply.
-This secure is a grade weighted equipe
+It is equivalent to JW CMN 101.
+Additional JWCC expense for tuition will apply.